-When Brian and I go on our vacation to Mexico my friend Kristen and her girlfriend Karen come over and watch the dogs.
-They stay at our house, living in.
+When Steve and Thelma go on our vacation to Mexico her friend Kristen and her girlfriend Karen come over and watch the dogs.
+They stay at their house, living in.
 They hang out with the dogs.
 Kristen is a godparent to them.
-I’ve known her forever.
+Telly has known her forever.

-We go to Mexico in January, flying from Cleveland Hopkins Airport direct to Riviera Maya.
+They go to Mexico in January, flying from Cleveland Hopkins Airport directly to Riviera Maya.
 It’s on the gulf, on the Caribbean, on the Yucatan Peninsula.
 There are all-inclusive resorts up and down the coastline.
-The beaches are everywhere white sand beaches.
+The beaches are everywhere, white sand beaches, blue water.

-When we’re flying there Brian sits in the seat beside the window, pulls the brim of his baseball cap down, and falls asleep.
-The next thing I know I’m waking him up.
-The next thing he knows we’re there.
+When they are flying there Steve sits in the seat beside the window, pulls the brim of his baseball cap down, and falls asleep.
+The next thing Telly knows she’s waking him up.
+The next thing he knows they are there.

-Kristen has been watching my dogs for years.
+Kristen has been watching Telly’s dogs for years.
 They know her.
-I was a friend with Kristen and her friend Janelle, but when they broke up, I hardly saw Janelle after that.
-Kristen and Karen live in a Lakewood duplex, not far from us.
+She was friends with Kristen and her friend Janelle, but when they broke up, she hardly saw Janelle after that.
+Kristen and Karen live in a Lakewood duplex, not far from them.
 Kristen works in a bank.
 She and Karen are going to graduate from nursing school soon.

-I don’t know Karen as well as Kristen.
+Telly doesn’t know Karen as well as Kristen.
 She’s a little on the shyer side.
-Kristen is one of the nicest people I know.
+Kristen is one of the nicest people she knows.

-When we’re in Mexico Kristen sends me pictures of our dogs.
+When they are in Mexico Kristen sends them pictures of their dogs.

 “I sent these to you last night.
 Not sure if you got them?”